arez/arez/README.md

 Arez is a simple, efficient and scalable state management library for client-side applications.
 Arez is powered by the reactive programming model found in spreadsheets, a dataflow programming model.
 Arez tracks usage of observable data and notifies observers when the observable data changes.
-The library scales from simple or flat domain models to complex or highly inter-connected graph-like domain models.
-Arez trades a higher memory usage for a faster execution speed and better developer experience than other state management libraries do.
-Arez is optimized for developer happiness by eliminating the need to monitor or even to think about when state changes.
-As a result, Arez helps developers react to those changes on demand.
+The library scales from simple, flat domain models to complex, highly inter-connected graph-like domain models.
+Arez trades a higher memory usage for a faster execution speed and better developer experience.
+Arez is optimized for developer happiness by eliminating the need to monitor state changes.
+Instead, applications react to state changes on demand.

 Arez is under heavy development, and sometimes the documentation does not keep up to date.
 However the goal of the toolkit is to be easy to use, and this includes clear and concise documentation.
 If something is unclear